 A series of heart-wrenching questions are not, or cannot be, answered.

-The bloody conflicts, the deaths, the subjugation, the cruelty, the need for domination, all reflect the dilemma for the speaker.
-He feels estranged yet a part of African heritage; he feels a love for the language of the British who are the cause of such strife in the tribal lands.
+The bloody conflicts, the deaths, the subjugation, the cruelty and the need for domination, all reflect the dilemma for the speaker.
+He feels estranged yet a part of African heritage; he feels love for the language of the British who are the cause of much strife in the tribal lands.

 Perhaps the final irony is that, by the very act of writing and publishing such a poem and ending it with a question about turning away from Africa, the speaker somehow provides his own answer.